 The Department of Biology plays a vital role in the undergraduate mission of the campus, providing courses in the biological sciences for liberal education as well as a strong biological background for undergraduate majors and students seeking entry in various professional schools.
 Biology is one of the largest departments at UMD, with over 700 undergraduate students majoring in this field.
 Students can complete a Bachelor of Science (B.S.) in either Biology or Cell and Molecular Biology offered through the College of Science and Engineering, a Bachelor of Arts (B.A.) in Biology through the College of Liberal Arts, or a Bachelor of Applied Sciences (B.A.Sc.) in Teaching Life Sciences through the College of Education and Human Service Professions.

-- All registration functions are available until the end of the open registration period: midnight the second day of classes (September 4th, 2013).
+- All registration functions are available until the end of the open registration period: midnight the second day of classes.

-- You may continue registering for classes with permission only until the end of registration for fall 2013: at midnight at the end of the second week of classes.
+- You may continue registering for classes with permission only until the end of registration for spring 2014: at midnight at the end of the second week of classes.

 - If you drop a class before the end of the registration period nothing will show on your record/transcript.